xarantolus/blog/_posts/2021-08-26-Programmatically-interact-with-KNX-smart-home-system.md

 <div class="center-image"><img src="assets/knx/KNX-Group-Addresses.png" alt="The 'group address' window shows the address we want to write to, so we click 'read/write value' and then read the data point type from the group monitor window" /></div>

 In the "group addresses" window, we select the light we want to switch for now (for debugging purposes).
-We right-click it, and ETS will open the "group monitor" window.
-It shows the group address and the type of data we need to send should be preconfigured.
+We right-click it, and ETS will open the "group monitor" window, which shows the group address.
+The type of data we need to send should be preconfigured.

 Note that there are (at least) two formats for addresses: one with two numbers (`1/2`) and one with three numbers (`1/2/3`).
 Just make sure to use exactly the format that ETS uses.